Skip to content

 The Third-generation Owner

-After WWII, bamboo basket production started once again in Senju-Suehiro-Cho (in the modern day Adachi area in the Adachi ward) where the third-generation owner evacuated to.
-He also made baskets for teacups.
-For a time in Japan, bamboo baskets were used along with wooden boxes for shipping, but this changed to cardboard boxes in the 1950s-1960s.
-Moreover, with the rise of plastic boxes at the same time, production of bamboo baskets decreased.
-For this reason, our store changed around 1970 from being mainly a manufacturing wholesaler to being a retailer.
+After World War II, bamboo basket production resumed in Senju-Suehiro-cho (in present-day Adachi Ward), where the third-generation owner had evacuated.
+He also crafted baskets for teacups.
+In Japan at that time, bamboo baskets and wooden boxes were commonly used for shipping, but from the 1950s to the 1960s this gradually shifted to cardboard boxes.
+With the rise of plastic boxes during the same period, demand for bamboo baskets declined.
+As a result, around 1970 the store transitioned from mainly being a manufacturing wholesaler to operating primarily as a retailer.

 1945